alexeiken/gpio-device-tools/README.md

 pins of credit card–sized single-board computers like the Raspberry Pi or C.H.I.P..
-The goal of this project is to provide hardware independent tools (as far as possible) for reading sensor data or controlling devices connected to the computers by various communication buses like 1-Wire or I2C.
+The goal of this project is to provide hardware independent tools (as far as possible) for reading sensor data or controlling devices connected to the computers using different communication buses like 1-Wire or I2C.
 The tools require python 2.7 which is in general available for most of the Linux operating systems of such computers.